-The 90 Minute Nap or a 20 Minute Power Nap?
+A 90 Minute Nap Cycle or a 20 Minute Power Nap?

 Napping is one of the best (and easiest!) things that you can do for your health, work performance, and general well-being.
 Scientific evidence has shown that napping can improve waking performance and alertness, even after a normal night of sleep.
-It is the best way to counteract that grogginess that occurs when you’re sleep deprived.
+It is the best way to counteract that grogginess that occurs when you’re sleep deprived or feel tired at 4 pm when your circadian alertness decreases.

 Napping can be immensely helpful to your work life and your day, but napping the wrong way can leave you feeling drowsy and grumpy.
 Keeping the following guidelines in mind can help you avoid these negative side effects.